mlares/aegis/docs/source/usage.rst

 exercise 2 has four versions, and exercise 3 has two versions.

-The N option in :meth:`aegis.Exam.generate` allows to produce N exams.
+The N option in :meth:`~aegis.aegis.Exam.generate` allows to produce N exams.

 .. code:: python